bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 When shipping your game, this should be an `assets` folder in the same folder as the final binary.

 This behavior is a reasonable choice for most projects.
-However, this behavior can be overridden by setting the `BEVY_ASSET_ROOT` environment variable for your program.
+However, this behavior can be overridden by setting the `BEVY_ASSET_ROOT` environment variable for your program or setting `AssetPlugin::file_path`.

 {% end %}